Managing MySQL/MariaDB Databases with phpMyAdmin in ServBay

 id

-field PRIMARY and AUTO_INCREMENT. - A_I: Check this for auto-increment (often used for the primary key).
+field. - A_I: Check this for fields that should auto-increment (commonly used for primary keys).

-- After defining all fields, scroll to the bottom and click Save.
+- After defining all fields, scroll to the bottom and click the Save button.

 Inserting Data

-- In the left panel, select the table you wish to insert data into.
+- In the left sidebar, select the table to insert data into.

-- Click the Insert tab at the top menu.
+- Click the Insert tab in the top menu.

-- Fill in the values to insert.
-You can insert multiple rows at once.
+- Enter the data values to insert.
+You can add multiple rows.

 Querying and Browsing Data

-- In the left navigation, select the table to browse.
+- In the left sidebar, select the table whose data you want to browse.

-- Click the Browse tab in the top menu; this will display the first few rows of data.
+- Click the Browse tab at the top.
+This displays the first few rows of data.

-- For advanced queries, click the SQL tab, enter your SQL statement (e.g.,
+- For more advanced queries, click the SQL tab, enter your statement (e.g.,

 SELECT * FROM users WHERE username = 'servbay-demo';